ms772010/cantin/README.md

 # cantingyudin
 cantin book system
 control in cmd
 database:mysqlite3

-you need to compile sqlite.c together with other  .c
+you need to compile sqlite.c together with ConsoleApplication10.cpp
+include all the .h file
 better to open it in visual studio 2015
+language:chinese